 To stay compliant, landlords must follow specific rules on including the concession in the lease, like marking the lease clearly with “Concession Granted” and explaining the details and value of the concession.

-It’s illegal to shut off or tamper with utilities to force tenants out.
+It’s illegal for landlords to shut off or tamper with utilities to force tenants out.
 If tenants pay for utilities they don’t owe, they can recover those costs, and possibly damages or legal fees.

 It is illegal for landlords to harass, threaten, or evict tenants based on their immigration or citizenship status.
 Landlords cannot threaten to report, or actually report, a tenant to immigration authorities, police, or anyone else to pressure them to move out.
 These protections apply to all rental housing, whether the agreement is written or verbal.